-The Women's Organizing Network runs a five-month program for a group of sixteen women organizers at social justice organizing groups and unions across New York City: The Cohort of Women Organizers.
+The Women's Organizing Network runs a five-month program for a group of sixteen women organizers at social justice organizing groups and unions across New York City: WON Leadership Circle.
 In the cohort, participants build relationships of mutual support with each other, in order to advance their own leadership, support the leadership of women members, and take action to work to bring a gender lens into their work.

 Adelaide Alexander is a community organizer from Charlottesville, Virginia, who’s been organizing in Fredericksburg with Virginia Organizing for the last 4 years.
 She moved to New York this fall, and is learning so much from the variety and scope of organizing activities in the city!
 Her main passion as an organizer is to work with people who are directly affected by issues of injustice to build power and raise their voices for change.
 She believes that stories are powerful, and telling and understanding each other’s stories is the only way to build community and create a new story for our time.
 She is the Lead Housing Organizer with Northwest Bronx Community and Clergy Coalition.